-If you are looking to start tomato plants from seeds you are in the right place.
+If you are looking to starting tomato plants from seeds you are in the right place.
 Get step-by-step help that you can use to start a backyard garden with amazing organic plants you started from seeds.

-And it’s a great way to start a garden from scratch and really ensure you know the exact source of your food.
+Not only that, it’s a great way to start a garden from scratch and really ensure you know the exact source of your food.

 Where I live a flat of tomato plants can cost around $18.
 Whereas a packet of good seeds cost about $3 and the organic seed mix is usually under $5.